Buffalo eXtreme

 The Buffalo eXtreme are a basketball team based in Buffalo, New York.
 The team competes in the American Basketball Association (ABA) as a member of the White Division of the East Region.

-Darren Fenn and Glen Smith co-own and operate the franchise as an extension of their XGen Elite basketball academy, with home games played at XGen Elite Sports Complex in West Seneca.
+Darren Fenn owns and operates the franchise as an extension of his XGen Elite basketball academy, with home games played at XGen Elite Sports Complex in West Seneca.

 In their inaugural season, the team reached the division championship game following All-ABA performances from both Javon McCrea and Marcus Feagin.
 They won both the division championship and region championship in their second season, advancing to the Final Four of the 2025 ABA playoffs.

 Ryan Gallo replaced Richard Jacob as head coach for the club's third season.

 History

 2022: Franchise acquisition

-Darren Fenn and his business partner Glen Smith purchased the rights for a Buffalo franchise of the American Basketball Association (ABA) in March 2022.
+Darren Fenn purchased the rights for a Buffalo franchise of the American Basketball Association (ABA) in March 2022.
 This is the fourth ABA franchise in the region's history, following the Buffalo Sharks, Buffalo Blue Hawks, and Western New York Thundersnow.